XRoar Dragon Emulator Manual

 A configured “virtual joystick” can be used by pressing Ctrl+J. The first press substitutes it for the right joystick, the second press with the left joystick and a third press disables it again.
 The virtual joystick defaults to the keyboard-based ‘kjoy0’ described above, but can be reconfigured with -joy-virtual name.

 A joystick configuration can be created or configured by selecting it by name with -joy name, and then configuring its axes with -joy-axis index=spec and buttons with -joy-button index=spec.
-In each case, spec has the syntax interface:args, with args being a comma-separated list, the format of which is specific to interface:
+In each case, spec has the syntax module:args, with args being a comma-separated list, the format of which is specific to module:

 For physical joysticks a ‘-’ before the axis index inverts the axis.
-Key names for the keyboard interface depend on the underlying toolkit.
-The default screen offsets for the mouse interface are ‘X=2,254’ and ‘Y=1.5,190.5’ which gives a nice spread.
+Key names for the keyboard module depend on the underlying toolkit.
+The default screen offsets for the mouse module are ‘X=2,254’ and ‘Y=1.5,190.5’ which gives reasonable behaviour for some games and utilities.

 XRoar supports redirecting the Dragon parallel printer output to a file or pipe with the -lp-file or -lp-pipe option.
 Printed data will be sent to the appropriate stream.
 Pressing Ctrl+Shift+P will flush the current stream by closing it (so if the stream is a pipe, the filter will complete).
 The stream will be re-opened when any new data is sent.